Care arrangements when parents have separated

 The Family Court provides access to a Family Dispute Resolution (FDR) service, where a mediator will help you try to reach an agreement.
 This process is free to people whose income is below a certain amount; other people will need to pay.
-See “‘Family Dispute Resolution’: Mediation through the Family Court” in this chapter.
+See “‘Family Dispute Resolution’: Mediation through the Family Court” earlier in this chapter

-If you decide to take your dispute to the Family Court, you usually won’t be able to do this unless you and the other person have already been through the Family Dispute Resolution process with an approved FDR mediator.
-You (the person applying) must usually also have attended one of the Parenting Through Separation courses provided through the Family Court.
+If you decide to take your dispute to the Family Court, you and the other person usually have to go through the Family Dispute Resolution process with an approved FDR mediator first.
+You (the person applying) usually have to go to a Parenting Through Separation course through the Family Court.

-Applying to the Family Court may also trigger other processes – for example, in some cases the judge may appoint a lawyer to represent your child (see below, “Will a lawyer be appointed for your child”).
+In some cases the judge may arrange a lawyer to represent your child.
+See, “Will a lawyer be appointed for your child” earlier in this chapter

-If the dispute isn’t resolved at an earlier stage, such as at a settlement conference, the last resort will be a court hearing (a “defended hearing”) at which a Family Court Judge will decide what the care arrangements will be (see below in this section, “The court hearing: How the judge decides what to do”).
+If the dispute isn’t resolved at an earlier stage, such as at a settlement conference, the last resort will be a court hearing (a “defended hearing”) where a Family Court Judge will decide what the care arrangements will be.
+See in this section, “The court hearing: How the judge decides what to do”

 “Parenting Through Separation” courses

 The Family Court provides free “Parenting Through Separation” courses, to help separated parents understand how separation affects their children and to help them manage the process and deal more constructively with each other.

-The course will be four hours long, held over one or two days.
-The courses are delivered to small groups by an experienced facilitator.
+The course is four hours long, held over one or two days.
+The courses are run by an experienced facilitator to small groups.
 Your group will include other parents who are separated or who are thinking about separating.

 Note: If your ex-partner also goes to one of the courses, they won’t be at the same sessions as you.